mapl/documentation/api.rst

 .. note::

-    - You must be administrator to fetch users.
+    - You must be an administrator to fetch users.
     - The extra field is a dictionary of optional values.

 Get Users